WorkOfStan/web-pages-to-pdf/README.md

 A simple Python tool to convert your Pocket export or any URL+label list into PDFs, organized by labels for easy offline backup.

+## Why?

 [Pocket is sunsetting](https://support.mozilla.org/en-US/kb/future-of-pocket) — export your saved articles now and archive them as PDFs, sorted in folders by tags.
 Supports fallback to Wayback Machine if the original page is inaccessible.

-## Why?

-[Pocket is sunsetting](https://support.mozilla.org/en-US/kb/future-of-pocket), so export your links while you can!
-This tool converts your Pocket export or any URL+label list into PDFs stored in folders by labels.

 ## Features

 - Parse Pocket CSV export to extract URLs and labels.
 - Download web pages as PDFs.
-- Organize PDFs in folders named by label.
+- Organize PDFs in folders named by label. - This script uses only the first tag for folder.
+(Todo: You can extend to multiple labels.)
 - Fallback to Wayback Machine archive if original URL is inaccessible.
-- Configurable PDF file naming.
+- Configurable PDF file naming. - PDF naming uses title + domain + index for uniqueness.

 ## Requirements